Six Ways to Connect Logistics with Smart Manufacturing

 Even a well-executed smart manufacturing strategy can cause unanticipated anomalies that undermine the competitive gains if not addressed.
 A seasoned LLP has the expertise and end-to-end perspective to spot these unintended consequences in the supply chain before they become performance-sapping problems.

-As Andy Moses, senior vice president of sales and solutions at Penske Logistics, emphasized, an LLP can "reduce or eliminate friction in the supply chain."
+As Andy Moses, senior vice president of solutions and sales strategy at Penske Logistics, emphasized, an LLP can "reduce or eliminate friction in the supply chain."

 Not Too Late